 This sequence usually just repeats itself, and the Nice Guy never actually gets his needs met.

 If you’re a Nice Guy, there’s a good chance you are looking for a magic bullet, or some kind of A-to-Z road map to help you stop using covert contracts.
-Unfortunately, there is no magic bullet, nor is there a road map.
+Unfortunately, there is no magic bullet, nor is there an A-to-Z road map.

 The most effective way to stop using covert contracts is to become conscious of them.
 Learn to catch yourself when you are using covert contracts, and then STOP.